14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 - Most recent pay stubs from current employer

-- Gift letter (In the event you are receiving a gift payment from a family member or friend to assist in making the down payment.
+- Gift letter (If you receive a gift payment from a family member or friend to assist in making the down payment.
 The lender asks for this to ensure that the amount is actually a gift and not a loan amount that will need to be paid back at some point)

 - Any additional financial information, including: